fq962/palette-wizard/README.md

 ## 📄 License

-This project is under the [Custom License of HAIDE and CRYWHAT](./LICENSE.MD).
+This project is under the **Custom License of HAIDE and CRYWHAT**.
 See the `LICENSE.MD` file for more details on the terms of use.

 ---